hmhhmm/Apex-AI-Driven-Insurance-Recommendation-System/README.md

 **APEX uses DNA analysis + AI to revolutionize insurance:**

 #### 🧬 Analyze
-- DNA test (order kit for RM 49 or upload existing results)
+- DNA test (order kit for RM 49 and there will be a cashback for the user after they purchase insurances with us.)
 - Triple AI analysis of 750,000+ genetic markers
 - Comprehensive risk profiling